Meet the Team at Grandis Evaluation P. C.

 Psychologists

-Rich Johnston, MA, LPA,
+Rich Johnston, MA, LPA & Sasha - Asheville

 Rich Johnston, MA, LPA, has been with the Grandis Evaluation Center for over 13 years.
 He is a Licensed Psychological Associate who earned his Master of Arts degree in Clinical Psychology from Appalachian State University in 1990.
 He has over thirty years’ experience working in a variety of settings, with 20 of those years devoted exclusively to conducting psychological evaluations with all ages and populations.
 He has provided a range of psychological services within inpatient psychiatric settings and outpatient clinics and has worked in both clinical and administrative positions, including as Clinical Director for a mental health service agency.
 Rich is very familiar with the mental health service delivery system in North Carolina and applies this experience to the process of effectively addressing the referral issues presented here at Grandis.